Byzantine Anatolia: The end of Byzantine Anatolia

-The 1300s would see the final end of the last Byzantine territory in Anatolia.
-The Nicean Empire had largely consisted of the northwestern corner of Anatolia, but these lands now came under threat from the rising power of the Ottoman Turks under Osman I. Additionally, the emperor Andronikos II attempted to retake parts of Anatolia with the assistance of mercenaries from the Catalan Company, but he soon found himself unable to pay them.
+Byzantine position in Anatolia declined precipitously after Reconquest of Constantinople from the Latin Empire by Emperor Michael VIII Palaiologos.
+His deposition and blinding of Nicean Emperor, John IV Laskaris alienated Anatolian nobilities while his excessive tax policy incentivized defection of the peasantry into Turks advancing westward caused by Mongol conquests.
+Theme of Mylasa and Melanoudion was lost to the Menteshe during this period.

+Michael VIII successor, Andronikos II Palaiologos attempted to recover Byzantine power in Anatolia.
+However, his short-sighted policy caused definitive collapse of Byzantine Anatolia as he either blinded capable general that were able to drive Turks away or imprisoned his replacement out of fear being deposed by them.
+Furthermore, the assistance of hired mercenaries from the Catalan Company was proven to be unpayable.
 The Catalan mercenaries went on a destructive rampage in response.
+Lastly, his civil war with his own grandson worsened the situation farther.

+Karasids conquered Mysia-region with Paleokastron after 1296 before captured Pergamon in 1302, Aydinids took Ephesus in 1304 and would later conquered Smyrna from 1310 to 1330, Sarukhanids took Magnesia and Thyatira in 1313 while Germiyan conquered Simav in 1328.
+Simultaneously, remaining Byzantine territory in Bithynia came under threat from the rising power of the Ottoman Turks under Osman I and his successor, Orhan who captured important cities of Bursa in 1326, Nicaea in 1331, and Nicomedia in 1337.

-This only weakened Byzantine power in the area even further.
-Finally, new threats in the west and civil wars turned the attention of the Byzantine emperors inward and westward.
+Finally, civil wars turned the attention of the Byzantine emperors inward and sapping their remaining strength.
 The rest of the century witnessed the consolidation of Ottoman power and the taking of the last Byzantine holdings.
+Scutari was captured in 1338 and Chalcedon followed in 1353.

 In 1390, the fortress of Philadelphia fell to the sultan Bayezid I, who forced the emperor John VII both to be his vassal and to congratulate him upon his triumph.
 In 1453, the empire finally fell to the Ottomans under Mehmet II.
 In 1461, the Empire of Trebizond, the last Greek possession on Asia Minor, fell to the sultan as well.
 Thus came an end to Byzantine Anatolia and an end to over a millennium of Roman rule of Asia Minor.